eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide/index.md

 ## Overview

-[DUNE](https://github.com/AntelopeIO/DUNE) (Docker Utilities for Node Execution) provides developers with a personal container for EOS blockchain management, smart contract development, and testing.

-In this guide you will learn to use DUNE for basic smart contract development.
-You will learn to:
-* Launch a local EOS blockchain made of a single node
-* Create a test account for smart contract deployment
-* Develop and deploy a "Hello World" contract locally
-* Test your "Hello World" contract by sending actions
-* Check contract state by reading the table contents

-Before getting started with smart contract development, you need to learn about DUNE and how to install it on your platform.

-## DUNE

-Docker Utilities for Node Execution (DUNE) is a client tool that allows blockchain developers and node operators to perform boilerplate tasks related to smart contract development and node management functions.
-In particular, DUNE allows to:
+[Docker Utilities for Node Execution (DUNE)](https://github.com/AntelopeIO/DUNE) is a client tool that allows blockchain developers and node operators to perform boilerplate tasks related to smart contract development and node management functions.

+In this guide you will learn to:
 * Start, initialize, and stop EOS nodes
+* Create testing accounts
-* Build, deploy, and test smart contracts
+* Build & deploy smart contracts
 * Send actions to smart contracts
 * Retrieve data from smart contracts
-* Perform other node management operations

-> ℹ️ DUNE concept
-DUNE simplifies blockchain software setup by isolating the EOS software and its dependencies from the host system.
-This allows developers and operators to experiment with the EOS blockchain, try proof-of-concepts, and perform scaffolding in a safe sandbox using a Docker container.
+Before getting started with smart contract development, you need to learn about DUNE and how to install it on your platform.

 ### Installation